- Our Offer

 Formed in 1992, Skills Training UK has 25 years’ experience in delivering employability and skills solutions.
 Skills Training UK is a Prime Contractor to the Education and Skills Funding Agency (ESFA) and delivers Apprenticeships, Traineeships, and Study Programme mainstream provision nationally as well as a range of European Social Fund funded provision including Youth Talent, Skills Support for the Unemployed, and Skills Support for the Workforce.

-We ensure that all provision funded through our contracts with the ESFA both mainstream and ESF funded provision provides good value for money for both the Funding Organisations responsible for providing the funding for the provision as well as the organisation delivering the programme as a sub-contractor to us.
-We expect and maintain a high standard of delivery for all customers using our provision, and those organisations who sub-contract from us are termed (and henceforth described as) ‘Delivery Partners’ to indicate that in partnership we share a responsibility to deliver the contract to Skills Training UK standards and expectations.
+We ensure that all provision funded through our contracts with the ESFA both mainstream and ESF funded provision provides good value for money for both the Funding Organisations responsible for providing the funding for the provision as well as the organisation delivering the programme as a Partner to us.
+We expect and maintain a high standard of delivery for all customers using our provision, and those organisations who contract services from us are termed (and henceforth described as) ‘Supply Chain Partners’ to indicate that in partnership we share a responsibility to deliver the contract to Skills Training UK standards and expectations.

-The purpose of this policy is to provide transparency for all Delivery Partners, Funding Organisations and other associated parties or individuals regarding the procurement, due diligence process, support and charging rationale related to sub-contracted provision using Skills Training UK’s direct contract with any Funding Organisation.
+The purpose of this policy is to provide transparency for all Supply Chain Partners, Funding Organisations and other associated parties or individuals regarding the procurement, due diligence process, support and charging rationale related to sub-contracted provision using Skills Training UK’s direct contract with any Funding Organisation.

-This policy will be reviewed on a biannual basis and will be published on the Skills Training UK website.
+This policy will be reviewed on an annual basis and will be published on the Skills Training UK website.

-Skills Training UK believes that sub-contracting should be maintained at a nominal proportion of the overall funded provision in line with Funding Organisation expectations.
-We are an experiences supply chain manager who currently work with over 70 Delivery Partners across a range of different contracts and we will consider the use of sub-contracted provision when all of the following criteria apply:
+Skills Training UK believes that a Supply Chain should be maintained at a nominal proportion of the overall funded provision in line with Funding Organisation expectations.
+We are an experiences supply chain manager who currently work with over 70 Supply Chain Partners across a range of different contracts and we will consider the use of sub-contracted provision when all the following criteria apply:

-- There are clearly-identified benefits to utilising the Delivery Partner
+- There are clearly identified benefits to utilising the Supply Chain Partner

-- Where the customer experience is likely to benefit or be enhanced by the inclusion of the Delivery Partner – for example a specialised service
+- Where the customer experience is likely to benefit or be enhanced by the inclusion of the Supply Chain Partner – for example a specialised service

-- The Delivery Partner has a proven and demonstrable track record in the delivery of the kind of provision being sought for by the Funding Organisation
+- The Supply Chain Partner has a proven and demonstrable track record in the delivery of the kind of provision being sought for by the Funding Organisation

 - The provision is suitably located to enable effective monitoring in terms of performance and continuous improvement by Skills Training UK

-Identification and procurement of Delivery Partners will usually be in response to requests/approaches made by the Funding Organisation to Skills Training UK.
-In all instances where we are looking for Delivery Partners an advertisement (or ‘Call’) will be made available on our website indicating that we are looking for suitable Partners for a specific contract(s).
+Identification and procurement of Supply Chain Partners will usually be in response to requests/approaches made by the Funding Organisation to Skills Training UK.
+In all instances where we are looking for Supply Chain Partners an advertisement (or ‘Call’) will be made available on our website indicating that we are looking for suitable Partners for a specific contract(s).
 We may also use a range of other information and business development websites to advertise a Call for Partners.
-If additional Delivery Partners or services are required following a Call, this will be by invitation only.
+If additional Supply Chain Partners or services are required following a Call, this will be by invitation only.
 Contracts shall be awarded based on an approached organisation’s suitability, track record and capacity to deliver the service.

 Skills Training UK operates a due diligence process as follows.
-Note that due to the nature of Calls for Delivery Partners, Points 1 and 2 may follow at a later date following receipt of the Expression of Interest; however no contract will be issued or agreed without at least one face to face meeting and follow up from the Development Director.
-All Points below must be completed for a potential Delivery Partner to pass our due diligence process.
+Note that due to the nature of Calls for Supply Chain Partners, Points 1 and 2 may follow at a later date following receipt of the Expression of Interest; however, no contract will be issued or agreed without at least one face to face meeting and follow up from the Development Director.
+All Points below must be completed for a potential Supply Chain Partner to pass our due diligence process.

-1. An initial discussion will be held between a Senior Manager of the potential sub-contracting organisation and the Operations Manager for the programme to ascertain provision type
+1. An initial discussion will be held between a Senior Manager of the potential Supply Chain Partner and the Operations Manager for the programme to ascertain provision type

 2. Agreement to progress onto the due diligence stage confirmed by a follow up meeting and/or discussion with a Director for Skills Training UK

-3. Expression of Interest is issued to the potential Partner Organisation for completion.
+3. Expression of Interest is issued to the potential Supply Chain Partner for completion.
 Supporting due diligence documentation may be requested at this point; a list of expected due diligence paperwork is listed below:

 Policies and Procedures